jasminecho1008/jasminecho1008.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Computer Science at Johns Hopkins University, where I previously earned my B.S. and M.S.E. degrees in Biomedical Engineering.
-I am advised by Professor Mathias Unberath and Professor Russell H. Taylor.
+I am a Ph.D. student in the [Department of Computer Science](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/), where I also earned my B.S. and M.S.E. degrees in [Biomedical Engineering](https://www.bme.jhu.edu/).
 My research aims to enhance human-machine synergy in healthcare by integrating cognitive psychology, computer vision, and human-machine interaction.
 I develop solutions guided by human-centered design and assurance principles to ensure safe and effective collaboration between humans and advanced technologies.

+I am a member of the [ARCADE](https://arcade.cs.jhu.edu/) research group, led by [Professor Mathias Unberath](https://mathiasunberath.github.io/), and the [CIIS](https://ciis.lcsr.jhu.edu/doku.php?id=start) research group, led by [Professor Russell H. Taylor](https://www.cs.jhu.edu/~rht/).

+I have published peer-reviewed journal and conference papers at international venues, including IPCAI, MICCAI, HRI, and Computers in Biology and
+Medicine.
+For more details, please see my [CV](https://suemincho.com/files/CV_SueMinCho.pdf).

+Since 2020, I have served every year as a teaching assistant or course assistant for [Computer-Integrated Surgery I (CIS I)](https://ciis.lcsr.jhu.edu/doku.php?id=courses:455-655:455-655) and [Computer-Integrated Surgery II (CIS II)](https://ciis.lcsr.jhu.edu/doku.php?id=courses:456).

+I am committed to fostering inclusive environments and regularly engage in community outreach that welcomes people of all ages and backgrounds.

+As a member of the ARCADE and ciis labs, I have directly mentored graduate, undergraduate, and highschool students in research.
+If you are interested in working with me, please feel free to reach out via email—I’d love to hear from you!

+Most of my time is spent thinking about what the future of healthcare might look like—and musing about human nature and behavior.

+When I’m not in research-mode, I find joy in cooking, baking, and painting.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!